fmalina/revisions-blocl/activism/sapiens.md

 trust: money is the most universal and most efficient system of mutual trust ever devised.

-Initially, when the first versions of money were created, people didn’t have this sort of trust, so it was necessary to define as ‘money’ things that had real intrinsic value.History’s first known money – Sumerian barley money – is a good example.
+Initially, when the first versions of money were created, people didn't have this sort of trust, so it was necessary to define as ‘money’ things that had real intrinsic value.History’s first known money – Sumerian barley money – is a good example.